aristanetworks/anta/docs/usage-inventory-catalog.md

 !!! info
     Session-based authentication can be enabled per device, network or range by setting `use_session_auth: true`.
 The per-device value can be overridden globally via the `--use-session-auth` / `--no-session-auth` CLI flags or the `ANTA_USE_SESSION_AUTH` environment variable.
 Session-based authentication is only available on device types that advertise the `supports_session_auth` capability (e.g. `AsyncEOSDevice`).
 If `use_session_auth` is enabled in the inventory for a device type that does not support it, ANTA raises an exception during inventory loading; if it is requested globally from the CLI or environment variable, ANTA logs a warning for unsupported devices.

+!!! info
+    SSL parameters can be configured per device, network or range.
+When `ssl_params` is omitted, HTTPS connections inherit the cipher list from `ANTA_SSL_CIPHERS`.
+An explicit `ssl_params` mapping takes precedence; use `ssl_params: {}` to keep Python's default ciphers for one inventory entry when the global variable is set.
+Inventory parsing is independent of the device implementation: if a device type does not support SSL, parsing succeeds and ANTA warns that the SSL parameters are ignored for that device.

 ### Example